cbg-ethz/PrimerID/README.md

 - Table 4:
   Raw and pID frequencies are produced by **pIDalyse**.
 HaploClique frequencies are produced by first running HaploCloque over the trimmed alignments and then calculating frequencies:
   1. Run `prepare.sh` in **Comparing estimators** (Adjust the environmental variables _AMPLICONCLIPPER_, _PICARDTOOLS_ and _BWA_ to match the locations of your executables)
   2. Run `HC.sh` (this our local script, you will need to adjust this).
-HaploClique will likely require a larger server, as the algorithm is very computational intensive.
+HaploClique will likely require a larger server, as the algorithm is very computationally intensive.
   3. Compile the file `DetermineFreqs/determineHCfreq.cpp` using either GCC or Clang and give it the resulting `quasispecies.fasta` file to retrieve the frequencies of the 5 clones.